 It can be such a relief to slow down.
 Even better, slowing down frees us to raise our eyes from our narrow self-absorbed perspective and to remember our Father God.
-Or as Mark Tredinnick puts it in The Little Red Writing Book, it is to practise wonder.*
+Or, as Mark Tredinnick puts it in The Little Red Writing Book, it is to practise wonder.

 When we do slow down, it frees us to pay attention to God’s work and his activity.
 It’s an immense privilege, but if we’re constantly rushing or distractedly doing, it will be a rare one.

 I’m convinced that we need to pay attention to this world that God has made.
 Because he made it with a purpose.
 His purpose.
 And in his great kindness he grants us ringside seats with the best view.

 We get to witness and acknowledge how the Lord God of heaven and earth sustains his creation.
 We get to witness and acknowledge how he transforms the hearts of ordinary people through his Word and the work of his Spirit.